Hiking down the Mt Etna in Sicily

 220V 55Hz – Standard European two prong plug.

-Weather of the Dolomites
+Weather in the Dolomites

 The Dolomites enjoy the best weather conditions in the whole of the Alps.
 Storms working their way up from the south tend to be broken up by the southern mountain areas around Lake Garda and Brenta, leaving the northern Dolomites with relatively low annual rainfall.